 About 6 years ago, I was at a conference presentation where a slide contained this statement.
 We all looked it at, thought about and said to ourselves 'yes, of course, that is obvious'.
 However, it has taken until last year for me to have conversations that reflect that idea.

-• If you are not short of CPU, you are probably spending too much on your Cloud subscription.
+- If you are not short of CPU then you are probably spending too much on your Cloud subscription.

 This session will look at how that played out at one customer.
 They improved performance and saved money on their cloud subscription.
 The single most important thing they did was to clearly and quantitatively state their definition of acceptable performance.